 From mobile devices to mobility and automotive technologies – the future is smarter, stronger, and lighter.

 Acceleration, handling, safety, braking, and fuel efficiency all have the capacity for vast improvement through the use of lightweight materials.
 Light weighting is an essential design element that impacts overall vehicle performance.

-Weight reductions are being reached across Ford’s lineup through the use of lightweight materials like magnesium and aluminum alloys, carbon fibre composites and even sustainable biomaterials.
+Weight reductions are being reached across Ford’s lineup through the use of lightweight materials like magnesium and aluminum alloys, carbon fiber composites and even sustainable biomaterials.
 These materials are an essential part of Ford’s sustainability plan to reduce greenhouse gas emissions and stabilize carbon dioxide in our planet’s atmosphere.

-From the extensive use of aerodynamics and carbon fibre in the Ford GT, to the high-strength boron steel in the Ford Fiesta, and the military-grade alloys in the F-Series lineup, the same lighter materials that are crucial in spacecraft, commercial trucking, and aircraft are increasingly being implemented in Ford vehicles.
+From the extensive use of aerodynamics and carbon fiber in the Ford GT, to the high-strength boron steel in the Ford Fiesta, and the military-grade alloys in the F-Series lineup, the same lighter materials that are crucial in spacecraft, commercial trucking, and aircraft are increasingly being implemented in Ford vehicles.

 THE 2017 F-150: LIGHTER, TOUGHER THAN EVER